NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 ### Workflow
 The workflow is a combination of batch authorization delegation and identity assertion {{I-D.ietf-oauth-identity-assertion-authz-grant}}.

-The user's client obtains an Identity Assertion from the IdP of Domain U. This ID Token is exchanged for an Identity Assertion JWT Authorization Grant (ID‑JAG) with authorization_details that contains several permissions from Domain U's IdP.
+The user's client obtains an Identity Assertion from the IdP of Domain U. This Identity Assertion is exchanged for an Identity Assertion JWT Authorization Grant (ID‑JAG) with authorization_details that contains several permissions from Domain U's IdP.
 The user’s client then directly exchanges this ID‑JAG for an access token from Domain A's AS.
 This access token is securely delivered to the leader‑client in Domain A.

 The leader‑client uses this access token to make a token exchange request to the AS of Domain A, including an authorization_details parameter that carries may_act delegation constraints.
 The AS verifies that the leader‑client has only added delegation constraints without altering the original permissions, and then issues a batch token.